Myotonia Congenita (Non-inflammatory Hereditary Muscle Disease) in Dogs

 Responsible breeding practices can significantly reduce the risk of affected puppies being born.
 Educating breeders and dog owners about the genetic aspects of the disease is crucial to reduce the prevalence of myotonia congenita in certain dog breeds.

-For dog owners who are interested in a puppy, it is advisable to inquire about the genetic tests and the medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. of the parents.
-A responsible breeder will be willing to provide this information to ensure that the puppies have the best possible genetic heritage.
+For dog owners interested in a puppy, it is advisable to inquire about genetic tests and the medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. of the parent animals.
+A responsible breeder will be willing to provide this information to ensure that puppies have the best possible genetic heritage.

 Outlook on current research